SchwarzIT/sap-usi/README.md

 # How to participate

-If you are missing a feature or have a cool idea, you can always open an issue.
+If you are missing a feature or have a great idea, you can either open an issue or contribute code directly.

-You can also contribute code.

-Since our developments must undergo a rigorous review process, we will never merge code from a pull request directly in GitHub.
-Instead, we will transfer the code to our backend system and perform quality assurance there.
-After the code has passed all checks, it is transferred to the repository via abapGit.

-If you want your contribution to be linked to your user account, we need your email address because gitHub identifies user accounts by their respective email addresses.
-If you submit your email address with the pull request, we will use it to identify you as the author of the commit.
-If you don't, there is no way we know of to mark you as the author.
+Please do not get confused if it takes us days or - depending on the size of your contribution - even weeks to merge your changes into the main branch.
+This is NOT because we do not appreciate your work or simply do not care.
+In fact the opposite is the case.

+Every contribution has to undego a rigorous internal review process before merging.
+The code has to pass:
+* ATC Checks
+* Unit Tests
+* A manual review by a developer (Yes, we will actually read every single line of that code!)
+* Manual explorative tests

+The list is not necessarily complete.
+If applicable, we might end up writing test code to test parts of the development in isolation.
+And for the sake of compliance the review has to be documented internally and at least three different colleagues will be involved.
+This process simply takes some time.

 # Software catalog